 Which Types of Websites is Lazy Loading Most Suitable For?

 - Sites focused on images: are you happy with the speed of Jumpstory?
-That’s because we use lazy loading, and so should you if your site focuses on images, which includes recipe sites, photography sites, travel blogs, and a lot more.
+That’s because we use lazy loading.
+So should you if your site focuses on images, which includes recipe sites, photography sites, travel blogs, and a lot more.
 If you don’t want to compromise on the quality of the images just to make the site load faster, and you need to use the obvious alternative: lazy loading.

 - Sites providing very high-quality assets: sites that offer 8K images, high-quality maps, satellite images, etc. need to use lazy loading to function.
 NASA’s satellite image pages will take minutes to load without lazy loading!